noble-assets/orbiter/INTEGRATION.md

 applied based on the amount and denomination of the coin resulting from the swap.

-The field is called `pre_actions` because all the requests specified are executed before performing the forwarding via the orbit specified.
+The field is called `pre_actions` because all the requests specified are executed before performing the forwarding.
 If any of them fails, the entire state transition defined by the execution of the Cosmos SDK transaction will be reverted.

 Actions supported by the Orbiter module are: